"I was there..."

 After a few more hours the police had retaken the streets.
 A squad of several dozen cops rode over to the Castro and staged a retaliatory riot, attacking the Elephant Walk Bar at 18th and Castro, smashing everything.
 They even pulled people out of surrounding doorways and bars.
 I heard of one man getting his leg severely bruised when they burst in on him at his kitchen table.

-Twenty-one were arrested that night, mostly around the Civic Center, including my house-mate Peter (two and a half years later, his four-felony case was settled as misdemeanor/probation pleas).
+Twenty-one were arrested that night, mostly around the Civic Center.
 The Chief of Police Charles Gain was blamed for being too wimpy and holding back his troops when he should have attacked.
 He defended himself by pointing out that no one was dead and only a few had minor injuries.
 We started the May 21st Defense Fund but most of our benefits over the next few months failed to raise any money.
 We got few donations.
 There was no community, gay or otherwise, that would stand in support of the people arrested that night, mostly because only a few of them were gay.
 The riot had progressed, as San Francisco riots do, from the initial angry crowd (in this case, of gays) to a gradual influx of angry young black and brown men who are spoiling for a chance to even the odds with the cops.
 The amazing sense of community that had existed during the riot evaporated within 24 hours.
 Many of us were confused by the contrast: the riot's euphoria temporarily intoxicated us with the sensation of true community.
 The aftermath returned us with a hard thud to a city full of barren crowds of disconnected people.

 A burning police car, White Night Riot, May 21st, 1979